 This phase is for continuing students.
 Students may register beginning at their assigned registration appointment time through the end of the Add phase.

-This phase is a continuation of the Early Registration phase for continuing students and is also for new and transfer students, participants in the Tuition Assistance Program (TAP), and the 62+ Program.
+This phase is a continuation of the Early Registration phase for continuing students and is also for new and transfer students.
 It begins after the first tuition and fees payment deadline; assigned registration appointments are not needed during this phase.

 Drop begins on the first day of classes and continues until midnight of the fifth day of classes for all undergraduate level courses (0097 - 5999) and all graduate level courses (6000 - 9999).